 Like anything else in business or in life, there is a process to selling a business.
-If you’re think about selling yours, you would be wise to know this process and to follow it closely.
+If you’re thinking about selling yours, you would be wise to know this process and to follow it closely.
 Doing so will make the entire effort far more efficient and fruitful.
 It is also likely to get you a higher price.

 How so?
 Well, buyers, especially ones that have advisors such as a business broker, accountant or attorney counseling them, are going to be a lot more interested in what you’re selling if it is easy to get the necessary information and if that information is easy to understand.
 Clean books and organized documentation is where this starts and ends.

 This effort can be quite daunting if, over the years, you were more focused on running and growing the business than you were on keeping meticulous records.
 But clear, clean records are what you’ll need when the time comes to sell.

 I’ve posted and podcasted often about how important this is and the time to address this issue is definitely NOT when you’re being asked for it by a buyer or a buyer’s representative.
 But if you’re a schmaat cookie and have engaged a professional business broker to help you sell your business, your broker will have asked for this stuff during the initial meeting.
 So, if you’re thinking that you might sell in the next three or so years, the time to get organized is now.